Marketers Won’t Become Obsolete Due to Bots…Just More Strategic. Originally seen on AdWeek.

 Recent advancements in machine learning are significantly changing the advertising landscape.

-Over the past year, improvements in the technology have enabled marketers to start measuring real net profits from ads.
+Over the past year, improvements in technology have enabled marketers to start measuring real net profits from ads.
 As a result, allowing small advertisers to effectively compete with large advertisers on a more even playing field.
 Thanks to machine learning, advertising platforms such as Facebook and Google can now automate decisions for marketers that have a huge impact on performance as well as time management.
 Before these advancements, user acquisition managers would have to manually adjust ad campaigns multiple times per day to optimize performance.
 But, now machines are making the decisions and the actions for them.
-While it’s a win for performance-based advertising, will bots and automation ultimately replace the role of the UA manager?
+While it’s a win for performance-based advertising, will bots and automation ultimately replace the role of the UA manager and make marketers obsolete?

-One thing is for certain, marketers shouldn’t fear to become obsolete.
+One thing is for certain, marketers shouldn’t fear becoming obsolete.
 Rather, machine learning is opening the door for marketers to become more strategic.
 UA managers can now focus on strategy and how to address the changing market landscape.
 Rather than focusing on everyday obstacles like optimizing ad campaigns for marketplace fluctuations.

 In particular, Facebook recently rolled out improvements in its automation tools for audience targeting, bidding, and budget management.
 Also, its app event optimizations and dynamic ad serving.
 Each of these key new features has a critical impact on UA campaigns.
 Thus, making them vastly more effective for advertisers around the clock.
-Here, we deep-dive on these five automation features and how they are game-changers in this highly competitive landscape.
+Here, we deep-dive into these five automation features and how they are game-changers in this highly competitive landscape.

 Facebook finds the right audience for you, effortlessly